Namibnat/silica_c/README.md

 2. "Crafting Interpreters" by Robert Nystrom.
 I've read most of this book already, largely when I used to commute.
-Although this book is about making your own language, it's probably the most accessable book out there.
+Although this book is about making your own language, it's probably the most accessible book out there.
 I think.
 Even though this book is not directly what I'm doing, I suspect that it will be the first book that I'll actually read cover to cover.

 3. "The C Programming Language", Second Edition by Brian W. Kernighan and Denis M. Ritchie.
 Aka, K&R.